 —Michael Bierut, cofounder of Design Observer and author of Now You See It and Other Essays on Design

-Meanwhile, take a look at and consider signing up for, the Art Of Noticing newsletter: https://tinyletter.com/robwalker, already endorsed by BoingBoing, Austin Kleon, Kottke, Paola Antonelli, and others.
+If you like the sound of this, there is even more at the Art Of Noticing newsletter: https://tinyletter.com/robwalker, already endorsed by BoingBoing, Austin Kleon, Kottke, Paola Antonelli, and others.

 “From ‘unitasking’ to the ‘mindful shower,’ The Art of Noticing is filled with clever, eminently deployable strategies for getting more from the world around you.
 It’s a paean to alertness, a sensory upgrade, a delightful field guide to being alive.”

 —Tom Vanderbilt, bestselling author of Traffic and You May Also Like

 “Rob Walker’s writing has always been wonderful because of his unique eye for noticing what other people miss.
 With this new book, he’s basically teaching you all his secrets for seeing.”

 —Ryan Holiday, bestselling author of Ego is the Enemy and The Obstacle Is The Way